-American Broadcasting Company Selling UWS Campus to Developer Silverstein Properties
+American Broadcasting Company Sells UWS Campus to Developer Silverstein Properties

-On April 6th, 2018, after 70 years in television, and nearly 40 headquartered on the Upper West Side, the COMMERCIAL OBSERVER and THE REAL DEAL reported that as part of the pending ABC-21st Century Fox merger, ABC parent company, the Walt Disney Company, solicited bids and now Silverstein Properties has surpassed the Related Companies and is in contract to acquire their UWS campus.
+Background: On April 6th, 2018, after 70 years in television, and nearly 40 headquartered on the Upper West Side, the COMMERCIAL OBSERVER and THE REAL DEAL reported that as part of the ABC-21st Century Fox merger, ABC parent company, the Walt Disney Company, solicited bids and Silverstein Properties is in contract to acquire their UWS campus.
 The deal, reportedly in excess of $1 Billion, will leave many building sites in play on the Upper West Side.
-On April 9th, 2018 GLOBE STREET reported that the sale includes 77 West 66th Street and 47 West 66th Street (see map and details below).
+On April 9th, 2018 GLOBE STREET reported that the sale includes 77 W. 66th Street and 47 W. 66th Street (see map and details below).
 According to the New York Post, their intent appears to be to relocate to 4 Hudson Square.
-Further reading in the WEST SIDE SPIRIT.
+Read more in THE NEW YORK TIMES.

-The sale is expected to close the week of July 9th, 2018.
-It will include the buildings on the West 66-West 67th Street block, but leave out the First Battery Armory “ESPN” building on the south side of West 66th Street.
+The sale includes the buildings on the West 66th-West 67th Street blocks, but leaves out the First Battery Armory “ESPN” building on the south side of West 66th Street.

 COLUMBUS AVENUE CAMPUS